LC-dev/LC-dev.github.io/_pages/about.md

 ## About

 I am a second-year M.S. research student in Computer Science at [McGill University](https://www.mcgill.ca) and [Mila](https://mila.quebec/en/), co-advised by Prof. [Doina Precup](https://cs.mcgill.ca/~dprecup/) and Dr. [Khimya Khetarpal](https://kkhetarpal.github.io), and part of the [Reasoning and Learning Lab](https://rl.cs.mcgill.ca).

+I am also currently a research engineering intern at [Google DeepMind](https://deepmind.google).

-My research is generously supported by the Fonds de Recherche du Québec (FRQNT) and Mila.
+My research has been generously funded by a NSERC Canada Graduate Scholarship,FRQNT Training Scholarships,and Mila.
 I previously earned a B.Eng. in Honours Mechanical Engineering with a minor in Computer Science, also at [McGill University](https://www.mcgill.ca).
-This summer, I am excited to be joining [Google DeepMind](https://deepmind.google).

 I am excited about building AI that can serve humans at scale.
 Concretely, I am interested in both empirical and theoretical research, broadly focusing on:
 1. **Efficient** and **reasoning** agents by combining LLMs/VLMs and RL